mq-cah/ANZPHN/_pages/network.md

 : Derek R. Whaley is a Research Librarian at [Auckland Libraries](https://www.aucklandlibraries.govt.nz/) with a wide range of historical interests from medieval French royalty to North Auckland transportation and thoroughfares to the railroads of Santa Cruz County, California.
 : **Contact** <derek.whaley@aucklandcouncil.govt.nz>

+**Dr Ian Willis, Historian**<br />
+: Dr Ian Willis is an honorary fellow at the University of Wollongong and completed his PhD in Australian History at Wollongong in 2004.
+He has awarded a Medal of the Order of Australia (OAM) for his service to community history in 2019.
+His general area of research is centred on local studies in and around the Macarthur region of New South Wales, with works published in popular media to peer-reviewed journals.
+Dr Willis currently has several on-going research projects based on this regional area.
+He is an active blogger on the history of the Macarthur region at [Camden History Notes](https://camdenhistorynotes.com/).
+: **Contact** <Willis02@bigpond.com>

 **Associate Professor Nathan Wise**<br />
 : **Contact** <nwise@une.edu.au>